-In some cases, it may be beneficial to see a therapist or psychologist who specializes in emotional eating.
-Remember that seeking help is a sign of strength not weakness.
+In some cases, it may be beneficial to see a therapist or psychologist who specialises in emotional eating.
+Remember that seeking help is a sign of strength, not weakness.

 Changing negative, self-defeating thoughts into more positive constructive thoughts is key.

 Why not replace Emotional eating with something healthy instead?

 Stop emotion eating by controlling your cravings with a healthy meal.
 And what could be healthier, and easier, than a Meal Replacement Shake that tastes like a milkshake?